 As a first time mama, you’re going to be learning so many new things while going through postpartum recovery and being sleep deprived all at the same time.

-Having a good support system will make all the difference and will help you along your breastfeeding journey.
 You can join apps like Peanut where you can find a whole online community of new moms just like you.

-Your parents or in-laws can also come and watch the baby so you can rest or your partner can be responsible for washing and sanitizing all your pumping accessories if you’re pumping breastmilk as well.
+Your partner can be responsible for washing and sanitizing all your pumping accessories if you’re pumping breastmilk as well.

 It can also be someone you call just to talk.
 It can be a sibling or another mama who can be there to listen to you and provide emotional support.